NineWorlds/xstreamer/README.md

 1. player1.json - A XWS json file, exported from Yet Another Squad Builder or X-Wing Squad Builder that has the squadlist for player 1.
 2. player2.json - A XWS json file that represents the second players list.
 3. timer.txt - A file where the timer output can be written that can then be used by Open Broadcast Software to show an on line timer.

+Note Imperial assault is still in development but will suppor the IASpec supported by Tabletop Admiral and others.

 ### Configuration